-The Intraclass correlations (ICC) between assessors examining the same candidate on the same station show mostly good correlation, but on occasion can only be moderate or even poor.
-This emphasizes the importance of constant vigilance when creating OSCEs, especially high stakes ones.
+The ICC between assessors examining the same candidate on the same station show mostly good correlation, but on occasion can only be moderate or even poor.
+This emphasizes the importance of constant vigilance when creating OSCEs, especially high-stakes ones.
 Metrics that measure the quality of an OSCE have been outlined, and constant review of stations to make improvements is essential.
-(5) For instance, one aim of a good OSCE is internal consistency, whereby the better students do well across all stations.
-This is measured by Cronbach's alpha.
-(5) However, even when the ICC shows good correlation, the median differences between assessors can range from 3% to 5%.
+For instance, one aim of a good OSCE is internal consistency, whereby the better students do well across all stations.
+This is measured by Cronbach's alpha; however, even when the ICC shows good correlation, the median differences between assessors can range from 3-5%.
 Whereas this may be an acceptable variance for a formative OSCE, it can be significant for a summative OSCE.
-This is especially the case if high stakes decisions, such as promotion to the next stage of a competence by design model, are being made on OSCEs with a low number of stations and poor internal consistency.
+This is especially the case if high-stakes decisions, such as promotion to the next stage of a competence by design model, are being made on OSCEs with a low number of stations and poor internal consistency.

 There has been some heterogeneity in the literature about the influence of different OSCE circuits, and exam sites on candidates' scores.
-A pilot study of the Medical Council of Canada (MCC) qualifying exam administered in 2 forms at 4 different sites showed little variance in scores at the different sites.
-(12) This was confirmed by a study examining the impact of site at the undergraduate level.
-(13) Conversely, one study asking examiners to rate videos obtained in an OSCE across 2 different sites found inter-examiner agreement at each site but a systemic difference of 6.7% between the two sites.
+A pilot study of the Medical Council of Canada (MCC) qualifying exam administered in two forms at four different sites showed little variance in scores at the different sites.
+This was confirmed by a study examining the impact of site at the undergraduate level.
+Conversely, one study asking examiners to rate videos obtained in an OSCE across two different sites found inter-examiner agreement at each site but a systemic difference of 6.7% between the two sites.
 They concluded that this variance may impact pass and fail rates.
-(14) Another report of an exam of physicians about to enter supervised practice across 21 sites in the USA found that examination site explained between 3.0% and 11.6% of variance.
-(15) A more recent assessment of the Medical Council of Canada (MCC) data found that site difference explained between 1.5% and 17.1% of score variability.
-(16) One challenge of all these studies is that it is difficult to isolate true variance related to students' abilities versus an undesirable variance and a source of error related to different judgements rendered by different examiners.
+Another report of an exam of physicians about to enter supervised practice across 21 sites in the U.S. found that examination site explained between 3.0% and 11.6% of variance.

+A more recent assessment of the MCC data found that site difference explained between 1.5% and 17.1% of score variability.
+One challenge of all these studies is that it is difficult to isolate true variance related to students' abilities vs. an undesirable variance and a source of error related to different judgements rendered by different examiners.
 One advantage to our study is that it controls for students.

-To address variability brought on by assessor judgements, three different solutions have been suggested: 1) improved faculty training, 2) increased post-test analyses to look for variability among circuits or sites, and, 3) station level enhancement with measurable psychometric improvements.
-(17) Some helpful tips to improve and standardize assessor judgement include: providing assessor training, refreshing those who were trained previously, providing assessors with support material, improving assessor briefings prior to the exam, and providing dummy runs before the formal assessment.
-(5) It is important to note that assessors are active information processors who are faced with the cognitive tasks of gathering, interpreting, integrating, and retrieving information for judgement and decision making.
+To address variability brought on by assessor judgements, three different solutions have been suggested: 1) improved faculty training; 2) increased post-test analyses to look for variability among circuits or sites; and 3) station level enhancement with measurable psychometric improvements.
+Some helpful tips to improve and standardize assessor judgement include: providing assessor training, refreshing those who were trained previously, providing assessors with support material, improving assessor briefings prior to the exam, and providing dummy runs before the formal assessment.

+It is important to note that assessors are active information processors who are faced with the cognitive tasks of gathering, interpreting, integrating, and retrieving information for judgement and decision-making.
 This complex process is influenced by their understanding of effective performance, personal biases, and interactions with the student, among other factors.
-(18)

-One issue is whether this variance between assessors is seen in exams using global ratings scales versus the presently used checklist format.
-This study does not answer this question, but a previous report suggested that global rating scales may perform better if administered by experts.
-(9)
+One issue is whether this variance between assessors is seen in exams using global ratings scales vs. the presently used checklist format.
+This study does not answer this question but a previous report suggested that global rating scales may perform better if administered by experts.